corporatelady500/Intro-To-Programming/Week 1 Part 1.md

 # Assignment #

-Link to the google collaborator for the assignment
+The first part of your Assignment is to create your own development process for a project of your own.
+Think of a project it can be something that already exists or something that you want to create one day.
+Create a text document that walks through each step.
+For reference you can see the example in this lesson or read section 2.2 on page 28 in the book.

-Example of how to do get the assignment and create their own
+The second part of your assignment is to do the worksheet found in Google Collaborative.
+Here is the link.
+Create a copy of it and answer all of the questions. https://colab.research.google.com/drive/1HSUjokXr73p48mfPT8ZMEwbf2sz2MWBj

-Instructions on how to turn it in
+Turn in both documents on Canvas.

 ## Recap ##

 Congratulations you finished your first lesson in coding!
 You've learned a little bit about the software development process.
 You should be able to think about each step and what needs to be done on each step.
 You wrote your first lines of code!
 You should be able to create a simple variable.
-As well you should be able to recieve input from the keyboard and give output as well!
+As well you should be able to receive input from the keyboard and give output as well!
 Well done!